1. basic issues

 - Or both with: the lesser the direct participation of the citizens the more weights the share of votes of their representatives at the local or regional level.

-4.2 employees: distribution of 1/3 of the SB-seats by them (+ special cases)
+4.2 employees: distribution of a third of the SB-seats by them (+ special cases)

 - Only half of the representatives it is, if there is an individual case according to the second point in b).